IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> config preset set default preview <%=ph :preview_preset_name%>
 ```

-Here we assume that Office file generation is disabled, else remove this option.
+This example assumes that Office file generation is disabled.
+Remove `--skip-types=office` if needed.
 `lock_port` prevents concurrent execution of generation when using a scheduler.

 One can check if the access key is well configured using: